quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 UDP port, client-generated destination Connection ID) remain constant for all packets sent on the same connection.

-While this document does not update the commitments in {{QUIC-INVARIANTS}}, the additional assumptions are minimal and narrowly scoped, and provide a likely set of constants that load balancers can use with minimal risk of version-dependence.
+While this document does not update the commitments in {{QUIC-INVARIANTS}}, the additional assumptions are minimal and narrowly scoped, and provide a likely set of constants that load balancers can use with minimal risk of version- dependence.

 If these assumptions are invalid, this specification is likely to lead to loss of packets that contain non-compliant DCIDs, and in extreme cases connection